ncbi/elastic-blast-docs/docs/source/overview.rst

 * https://edu.google.com/programs/credits/research

 Both cloud service providers also have Free Tiers:

 * https://aws.amazon.com/free
 * https://cloud.google.com/free

-While these are a good way to learn about the cloud, they may be too limited for you to effectively use ElasticBLAST.
+While the Free Tiers are a good way to learn about the cloud, they may be too limited for you to effectively use ElasticBLAST.